How To Detect And Replace A Blown Fuse In Car

 Moreover, fuses usually don’t last that long and are subject to blowing after a certain period.
 Replace your car’s old one, defective fuse with another of the same rating and size.
 And if you see fuses going down now and then, then it may be a sign of a more severe problem, like a short-circuit in your car’s system.

-Firstly, you need to locate the exact position of the fuse that malfunctioned.
-You can follow the fuse diagram on the fuse box cover.
+In order to change these fuses, you need to locate the exact position of the fuse that malfunctioned.
+Just follow the fuse diagram on the fuse box cover.
 If there is nothing like that, go over the user’s manual.